PINSAT: Parallelized Interleaving of Graph Search and Trajectory Optimization for Kinodynamic Motion Planning: Approach

-Now we can apply the decoupling introduced above to the optimization in Eq. \ref{eq:obj} with the new trajectory coordinate $u$ and the map $\utraj$ introduced above.
-Given two boundary states $\state^\prime, \state^{\prime\prime}$, the optimization in Eq. \ref{eq:obj} can be transcribed into a parameter optimization problem over the control points of the B-spline trajectory $\textbf{P} = \{\textbf{p}_0, \ldots, \textbf{p}_m\}$ and the duration of the trajectory $T$ using Eq. \ref{eq:ttou} as
+Now we can apply the above decoupling to the optimization in Eq. \ref{eq:obj} with the new trajectory coordinate $u$ and the map $\utraj$.
+Given two boundary states $\state^\prime, \state^{\prime\prime}$, Eq. \ref{eq:obj} can be transcribed into a parameter optimization problem over the control points of the B-spline trajectory $\textbf{P} = \{\textbf{p}_0, \ldots, \textbf{p}_m\}$ and the duration of the trajectory $T$ using Eq. \ref{eq:ttou} as

-where the constraint Eq. \ref{eq:uobj4} comes from Eq. \ref{eq:ttou} and $\utraj_{\textbf{P}},T$ is the trajectory reconstructed during every iteration using $\textbf{P}$ and $T$ as explained below.
+where the constraint Eq. \ref{eq:uobj4} comes from Eq. \ref{eq:ttou} and $\utraj_{\textbf{P},T}$ is the trajectory reconstructed during every iteration using $\textbf{P}$ and $T$ as explained below.
 From the properties of B-splines \cite{boor}, we know that the B-spline curve is entirely contained inside the convex hull of its control points.
 We leverage this property to formulate Eq. \ref{eq:uobj1} and Eq. \ref{eq:uobj4}.
-So it is enough to just enforce the trajectory derivative constraints at the control points (Eq. \ref{eq:uobj4}) instead of checking if the curve satisfies them for all $u$ (and therefore for all $t$). \begin{remark} The constraint on the control points in Eq. \ref{eq:uobj4} is a sufficient but not necessary condition to enforce the limits on derivatives.
+So it is enough to just enforce the trajectory derivative constraints at the control points (Eq. \ref{eq:uobj4}) instead of checking if the curve satisfies them for all $u$ (and therefore for all $t$). \begin{remark} The constraint on the control points in Eq. \ref{eq:uobj4} is a sufficient but not necessary to enforce the limits on derivatives.
 In other words, it is possible to have control points outside the limits $\pm T^j\traj^{(j)}_{\text{lim}}$ and still have the curve satisfy these limits. \end{remark} Note that Eq. \ref{eq:uobj} is a nonlinear program (NLP) for $j>1$ as it has quadratic (or cubic, quintic, etc) constraints in the decision variable $T$ (Eq. \ref{eq:uobj4}).
 However, the following relaxation obtained by fixing the duration to $t_\text{max}$ is convex if $\freespace$ is convex